James and Gladys Kemp Lisanby Museum

 Love watching Abby on NCIS?
 Then this exhibit is a must!
 Join Madison Art Collection faculty and students as they explore scientific applications in museum studies as they sleuth their way to the truth.

 Non-JMU Visitor Metered Parking is now available across the street from Festival in Lot C12 behind the bus stop.

 Contact Mrs. Melanie Brimhall (email@example.com or 540-568-2661) to schedule a group visit for 30 people or less.
 Please indicate if you wish a guided tour.

 Featuring objects from the ancient world to the present day, these cases display pieces from Africa, America, Asia, and Europe.
-Faculty may request specific objects to be included for the upccoming year by contacting Dr. Kate Stevens (firstname.lastname@example.org or 540-568-5577) before August.
+Faculty may request specific objects to be considered for inclusion during the upcoming academic year by contacting Dr. Kathryn Stevens (firstname.lastname@example.org or 540-568-5577) before July 30th.